snyder114/MonteCarlo/README.md

 </tr>
 <tr class="even">
 <td align="center">transform</td>
-<td align="left">An optional argument that transforms the output table.
+<td align="left">An optional function that transforms the output table.
 For example, you could transform the output from mean squared error (MSE) to root mean squared error (RMSE).
-If you supply a function, it's applied to all tables.
+The function is applied to all tables.
 Alternatively, you can supply a list of functions of the same length as the output.
 For tables that are supposed to remain unchanged, set the list element to <i>NULL</i>.</td>
 </tr>
 <tr class="odd">
 <td align="center">include_meta</td>